timebertt/masters-thesis-controller-sharding/content/35-requirements.md

   - e.g., introduce external dependencies/infrastructure like event queue or message broker
   - brings additional operational complexity, decreases comprehensibility, makes it harder to reason about
   - conflicts with req.
 6: external dependencies make it harder to reuse in arbitrary controllers

-## Required Actions/Events

-\todo[inline]{find a good name for this}

-Precisely define the actions that the sharding mechanism needs to perform on which events:

-- evt.
-1: new object is created or object is drained (drain and shard label are not present)
-  - object is unassigned, assign directly
-  - if no shard is available, no assignment is performed (handled later on by action 2)

-- evt.
-2: new shard becomes available
-  - determine objects that should be assigned to new shard
-  - if object is not assigned yet, assign directly
-  - if object is assigned to unavailable shard, assign directly
-  - if object is assigned to available shard, drain object

-- evt.
-3: existing shard becomes unavailable
-  - determine objects that are assigned to shard
-  - assign all objects to another shard directly
-  - if no shard is available, unassign objects OR no assignment is performed? (handled by action 2)

-\todo[inline]{make event descriptions generic, eliminate implementation-specifics}